dzungdoan6/G2D/README.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

-The dataset in our experiment section could be downloaded [here](https://goo.gl/DNzxHx)
+The dataset in our "Sample Application" section could be downloaded [here](https://goo.gl/DNzxHx)

 Installation
 ============